youribonnaffe/jsr223-nativeshell/README.md

 ## How it works

 It simply runs the shell as a native process and pass it your script (stored in a temporary file).
+For the Executable engine it simply takes the script and run it as a single command using Java ProcessBuilder.

 ### Bindings

 Script bindings are exported as environment variables using their [toString()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#toString()) representation and accessible as such in the shells.

+For the Executable engine, bindings will also be replaced in the command line (i.e the script).
+For instance, running a script like "echo $var" will execute "echo value" if the binding var=value is defined.

 [Collections](http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html) and arrays elements are exported with the name of the binding suffixed with an underscore and the index of the element.